Spacetime from quantum information: spin networks and the cosmological constant in the $AdS/CFT$ correspondence: - Conclusions and discussions

-The present results consist of the first observational evidence for the string/loop duality first proposed in \cite{Silva:2020bnn}, showing that such a duality has the potential not only to bring together the results already obtained by string theory and LQG but also to solve problems that none of them have managed to solve so far.
+In this way, in addition to the introduction of a theoretical value for the cosmological constant that is in a good approximation with observations, the breakthrough of our work consists of providing a quantum gravity theory to support such a value, whose degrees of freedom are related to entanglement correlations, codified in the form of spin networks.
+Actually, such results show that the quantum gravity theory based on the string/loop holographic relationship firstly proposed in \cite{Silva:2020bnn}, and generalized in the present paper, has the potential not only to bring together the triumphs already obtained by string theory and LQG but also to solve problems that none of them have managed to solve so far, like the important issue of the cosmological constant.

-Interesting further questions are related to the emergence of the spacetime at the semiclassical regime, particularly those related to the emergence of the causal structure.
-In fact, by considering the set of branes, at a most fundamental level, as a set of entangled quantum clocks, the causal structure of the universe will be undefined \cite{Castro-Ruiz:2019nnl}.

-In this way, for the emergence of the universe causal structure, it becomes necessary to synchronize the brane quantum clocks.
-Such a synchronization process must lead the branes to have the same tension at the semiclassical level, since such tension is defined by the internal time of the quantum clocks, according to the equation \eq{r-delta}.

-In the present scenario, the brane clocks synchronization may be possible due to the quantum entanglement among the branes \cite{Jozsa:2020}.
-In such a context, the probability of the synchronization process to occur must be one when the entanglement among the branes becomes higher, i.e, when they are coincident.
-Such considerations agree with the scenario addressed in the present paper, where a stack of $N$ coincident identical branes describes our universe at the semiclassical level.
-Further investigations must shed more light on such points.
+Some points related to our results deserve further investigation.
+At first, to obtain the cosmological constant in the Eq. \eq{lambda-value}, we have used the current value of the Hubble parameter given by the Planck 2018 collaboration \cite{Aghanim:2018eyx}.
+The intermediate quantum gravity calculations, that lead to values of $\Omega_{m0}$ and $\Omega_{\Lambda 0}$ in good approximation with observations, do not require us to disturb the relationship between the cosmological constant and the Hubble parameter.
+It can be seen as an interesting aspect of the present paper.
+However, the dependence of $\Lambda_{0}$ on $H_{0}$ turns the question of why the cosmological constant has its value into the question of why the Hubble parameter has its current value.
+In this way, discussions about how fast is the universe expanding may be even more puzzling, especially in the face of the recent tension that has arisen in cosmology regarding the Hubble parameter \cite{Verde:2019ivm, DiValentino:2021izs}.

+As a second point, we note that the discussion introduced in the present paper does not advocate a duality between two different theories anymore, as it has been done in \cite{Silva:2020bnn}, but the emergence of one theory from another, i.e., that string theory emerges from a pre-geometric theory described by spin networks.
+In this case, some peculiar features belonging to superstring theory, like extra dimensions or supersymmetry, do not need to have a microscopic counterpart described by LQG, but they can be seen as emergent phenomena.
+It may ripen the claims made in the reference \cite{Silva:2020bnn}.